shoumikdc/arXiv-mcp/README.md

 ## Example Usage (LLM Chat)

 > **User:**
-Find today's new quantum computing papers on arXiv.
+Find today's latest papers in the category `quant-ph`.
+Then curate a list of papers related to quantum computing.
 >
 > **LLM (using arXiv-mcp):**
 > Calls `fetch_current_arxiv_postings_rss(category="quant-ph")`